GeorgeErickson/notes/6.033/quiz2.md

         - takes f + n x v
       - could also reorder requests
   - Dallying
-    - delaying a request on the chance that the operation won't be needed / create more batching oportunities
+    - delaying a request on the chance that the operation won't be needed / create more batching opportunities
   - Speculation
-    - performing an operation in advance of recieving a request on the chance that it will be requested
+    - performing an operation in advance of receiving a request on the chance that it will be requested
-    - can perform ops using otherwise idle reasources
+    - can perform ops using otherwise idle resources

 ## 6.2 Multilevel Memories
-- Memory Charactorization
+- Memory Characterization
   - Capacity
   - Average random latency
   - cost = currency per storage unit
-  - cell size = the # of bytes moved by a singl READ or WRITE
+  - cell size = the # of bytes moved by a single READ or WRITE
   - Throughput
 - Multilevel Memory
   - Virtual Memory Manager